endurabyte/FitEdit.Landing/source/landing/support/garmin-signin.md

 - Automatic and Manual Cookie Sync
 - Security
 - Automatic Cookie Sync (Chrome)
+  - Installing the Chrome Extension
+  - Configuring the Chrome Extension
 - Automatic Cookie Sync (Firefox)
+  - Installing the Firefox Extension
+  - Configuring the Firefox Extension
-- Manual Cookie Sync
+- Manual Cookie Entry
+  - Get Cookies (Chrome)
+  - Get Cookies (Firefox)
+  - Enter Cookies in FitEdit

 ## Introduction

 FitEdit offers extra features from within the app if you grant it access to your Garmin Connect account.
 These features include uploading activity files to Garmin Connect, editing activity titles and descriptions, and bulk download of activities from Garmin Connect.
 If you don't want to use these features, then you don't need to take the following steps.

-## Automatic and Manual Cookie Sync
+## Automatic Cookie Sync and Manual Cookie Entry

 FitEdit uses the same web cookies stored in your browser to access Garmin Connect.
 You can provide FitEdit with these cookies in two ways: automatically and manually.